 I used to say that I had a love hate relationship with this Indonesian island, but things changed: I am totally in love with this little green paradise!
 Due to its popularity the island went through massive changes the last years.
 The first time I decided to visit Bali was in 2010 and back then it was not at all a favourite: I got sick, it rained all the time and traffic was horrendous!

-Have you always been dreaming of tiny islands, deserted beaches, limestone cliffs and dramatic sunsets?
-It was in 2008 when I found El Nido Palawan for the first time and this year I had the chance to come back to this exotic paradise.
-El Nido Island Hopping should be on every travellers bucketlist.
+Always dreamt of tiny islands, deserted beaches, limestone cliffs and dramatic sunsets?
+It was in 2008 when I found El Nido in Northern Palawan for the first time and I was lucky to travel back to this paradise on earth several times ever since.
+The Philippines is an amazing country to visit and island hopping in El Nido should be on every travellers bucketlist.

 A survival trip in Sweden, one week on a self guided canoe expedition!
 Peddling from island to island in the Swedish wilderness.
 That sounds like the ultimate travel adventure, right?
 Something I had definitely never done before, so when I got the chance to join The Canoe Trip to Sweden I didn’t hesitate and signed up for this adventure travel trip.